Steve Rucker: Bee Gees

-In 1997, Rucker appeared on a Bee Gees concert at the MGM Grand Las Vegas which was shown on pay-per-view television, HBO, and was mastered as a live album.
-The recording of this performance sold over 5 million copies.
+In 1997, Rucker appeared on a Bee Gees concert at the MGM Grand Las Vegas which was shown on pay-per-view television, HBO, and was released as a live album selling over 5 million copies.
 This led to a world tour of "One Night Only" concerts.
 The tour included playing to 56,000 people at London's Wembley Stadium on 5 September 1998 and concluded in the newly built Olympic Stadium in Sydney, Australia in March 1999.

 Rucker also performed or recorded with Michael Jackson, Paquito D'Rivera, Barry Gibb, Jaco Pastorius, Cliff Richard, Joe Sample, Johnny Cash, Ben Vereen, Bo Diddley, Freda Payne, the Woody Herman Big Band, the Tommy Dorsey Big Band (with Warren Covington), Sam Moore and Bob James.

 University of Miami

 Since 1979, Rucker has been the Director of Drumset Studies at the University of Miami.
-He directs the Funk/Fusion Ensemble, which has won over 20 Downbeat Student Awards.
-In previous years has created Tower of Power Ensemble and Weather Report Ensembles.
-Steve also directs the RUCK Ensemble, a hip hop / funk aggregation that features original music by the members of the group.
+He directs the Funk/Fusion Ensemble, which has won over twenty DownBeat Student Awards.
+In previous years has created ensembles performing the music of Tower of Power and Weather Report.
+RUCKER also directs the RUCK Ensemble, an original hip hop/funk group.

 Late career

 In 2008, Rucker created an avant garde duo with guitarist Tom Lippincott.

-In 2010, Rucker recorded an album with composer Ron Miller, entitled "Peacock Park the Music of Ron Miller."
+In 2010, Rucker recorded an album with composer Ron Miller, entitled Peacock Park the Music of Ron Miller.

-Rucker completed an album in 2013 entitled "Conversions" with singer/pianist Hal Roland, in a live jazz quartet configuration.
+Rucker completed an album in 2013 entitled Conversions with singer/pianist Hal Roland, in a live jazz quartet configuration.

-In 2015, in collaboration with former student Jonathan Joseph, Rucker wrote and published "Exercises in African-American Funk," which contains a set of exercises for developing a fusion of African and American funk drumming elements.
+In 2015, in collaboration with former student Jonathan Joseph, Rucker wrote and published Exercises in African-American Funk, which contains a set of exercises for developing a fusion of African and American funk drumming elements.

+In 2021, Rucker recorded "A Tribute to Ron Miller," by the group The Regions, consisting of fellow University of Miami musicians Jon Gilutin, Jeff Carswell, Steve Watson, Gary Keller, David Fernandez, Wendy Pedersen, John Lovell, John Daversa, Murph Aucamp, and Brian Potts.
+The record featured reimagined compositions by the legendary composer Ron Miller.

+On April 8, 2025, Rucker received a Centennial Medal at the University of Miami Frost Centennial Celebration, which commemorated the 100th year of the music school, now the Frost School of Music.
+He performed with fellow alums Pat Metheny and Will Lee at the Centennial Concert that evening.